Luciekimotho/Luciekimotho.github.io/README.md

 # Luciekimotho.github.io
-This is my pwesonal website and portfolio.
+This is my personal website and professional portfolio.
-I have used HTML, CSS3.
+It contains projects I have done and skills I have in the Tech world.
-Frameworks used are : Material design lite.
+It has been build using; HTML CSS, Javascript, Jquery and a framework().